sandersn/mini-typescript/README.md

 ## Future work

-### Centi-typescript
+### Deci-typescript

-A larger, 1/100-scale model of Typescript.
+A larger, 1/10-scale model of Typescript.
 Things are still simplified, but the interfaces and method names are the same ones that Typescript uses.
 I expect this to be a lot less friendly than the current milli-typescript approach, which only tries to convey the underlying ideas.
-It might support enough of the language to write real programs.
-I'm not sure.
+Roughly, my aim for mini-typescript originally was to be a textbook compiler written the Typescript way.
+I didn't look at the Typescript source when writing it.
+My aim fom for deci-typescript is to be a simplified Typescript compiler.
+I'll start from Typescript's implementation most of the time.

+One big difference from TypeScript will be better organisation.
+A 1/10-scale of the checker is still 5,000 lines, but I intend to split it into one file per component.

 Some concerns that might make it in: